-Based on the Audit Committee's discussions with management, the Company's internal auditors and Deloitte & Touche LLP, and the Audit Committee's review of the audited financial statements, including the representations of management and Deloitte & Touche LLP with respect thereto, and subject in all cases to the limitations on the role and responsibilities of the Audit Committee referred to above and set forth in the Audit Committee Charter, the Audit Committee recommended to the Company's Board of Directors, and the Board approved, that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 30, 2017.
+The Audit Committee relied, without independent verification, on information provided to us and the representations made by management, internal audit, and D&T. Based on the Audit Committee's discussions with management, the Company's internal auditors and D&T, and the Audit Committee's review of the audited consolidated financial statements, including the representations of management and D&T with respect thereto, and subject in all cases to the limitations on the role and responsibilities of the Audit Committee set forth in the Audit Committee Charter, the Audit Committee recommended to the Company's Board of Directors, and the Board approved, that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2022.